CrazySqueak/dokidoki-pi-launcher/README.md

 * I ran in to an error, what should I do?
  Search the Issues section of this GitHub repository for the issue you're having, and if there isn't an issue posted about it, please post one.
 * What versions of the Raspberry Pi does this support?
- Currently this has been tested on: Pi 2B
+ Currently this has been tested on: Pi 2B, Pi 4
- This still needs to be tested on: Pi 3B, Pi 3B+, Pi 4 1GB, Pi 4 2GB, Pi 4 4GB
+ This still needs to be tested on: Pi 3B, Pi 3B+
  This is not tested (and not supported) by: Pi 1 (any model), Pi Zero (including W and WH).
  If I'm missing any models of Pi, please let me know (or add it to one of the lists in a pull request.
  If you have any of the models of Pi in the "This still needs to be tested on" section, please feel free to test that the program works (including sound), and submit an issue named "[TEST RESULTS] <model of pi>", with the results of testing in the description.
  Please do not post results for models not in the "This still needs to be tested on".
  **If you have negative test results (DDLC won't run, or something won't work), please instead post a regular issue.**
+* How do I mod the game / access game files?
+  Modding the game / accessing game files works no differently to how it works with PC DDLC.
+By default the game files can be accessed at ~/ddlc/ddlc. (note that some mods may be too demanding for a rapsberry pi to run).

 ## Planned features
 * Desktop/menu icons